open-mmlab/playground/label_anything/readme.md

 For example: https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth

 Install Label-Studio and label-studio-ml-backend

+Currently, label_anything supports three inference models: SAM, HQ-SAM, and mobile_sam.
+Users can choose according to their own needs, but note that the model and the downloaded weights in the previous step need to correspond.
+HQ-SAM has higher segmentation quality than SAM.
+Mobile_sam has faster inference speed and lower memory usage than SAM, and the segmentation effect only slightly decreases.
+It is recommended to use mobile_sam for CPU inference.

 ```shell
 # sudo apt install libpq-dev python3-dev # Note: If using Label Studio 1.7.2 version, you need to install libpq-dev and python3-dev dependencies.